hendrikbeutlin/Cobalt3Dark/README.md

 3. Enable the installed theme from the Color Theme drop down list.
 4. Optional: Use the recommended settings below for best experience
 ## Recommended Settings
-I highly recommend using the Material icon theme and the FiraCode font in combination with the Coblat3Dark theme.
+I highly recommend using the Material Icon Theme and the FiraCode font in combination with the Cobalt3Dark theme.
+You can find the first one in the extensions marketplace.
+For the Fira Code font, click here: https://github.com/tonsky/FiraCode.<br>
 You should modify your settings.json as follows:
 ```json
 {
     // Themes